JochenMan/yetanotherppt/README.md

 ## Viewing the Presentation

 Open your preferred web browser and navigate to http://localhost:8080/presentation.html.
 You should now see your presentation rendered as an interactive slide show.
 Navigate through the slides using the arrow keys on your keyboard.

+## PDF version

+To obtain the pdf version of it, visit http://localhost:8080/presentation.html?print-pdf, then press `CTRL` + `p` and select "Save as PDF".